tommydino93/Python_Utils/pandas_Dataframes/pandas_operations.md

 cols = ["a", "b"]
 df[cols] = df[cols].replace({'0':np.nan, '1':'one'})

-# for strings, we must add str
+# for strings, we must modify str
 df["a"] = df["a"].str.replace('-', '')  # remove dash from string (e.g. useful for session dates)
 ```